Gemstone Beads: A Popular Pick with an Ancient Past

 0

+Gemstone beads are popular at gem and mineral shows.
+Manufactured by the billions, eminently affordable and part of our everyday lives, beads are easy to take for granted.
 Beads are defined as “small bits of material perforated for stringing and worn as ornamentation.”
 But the utter simplicity of this definition belies their fascinating history.

-Early Adornments
+Gemstone Beads Are Early Adornments

-As the first durable ornaments that humans ever possessed, beads are among the most abundant of all archaeological recoveries.
+As the first durable ornaments that humans ever possessed, gemstone beads are among the most abundant of all archaeological recoveries.
 Over many millennia, beads have played enormous roles in history and commerce, while their manufacturing methods, past and present, have reflected the progress of technology.
 As part of the art, culture, religions, and jewelry of every post-Paleolithic society, beads are truly a mirror of humanity.

 (Wikimedia Commons)

 With only crudely pointed stone tools as “drills,” Paleolithic bead-makers’ materials were limited to thin, flat disks of shells and organic matter, along with soapstone (talc, basic magnesium silicate) and other very soft stones.
-Beads gained widespread popularity about 30,000 BCE when European hunters began stalking migrating herds of mammoths, bison, and caribou.
+Beads gained widespread popularity about 30,000 B.C. when European hunters began stalking migrating herds of mammoths, bison, and caribou.
 With successful hunting vital to survival, these Ice Age hunters wore beads as talismans—charms that would hopefully avert evil and bring good fortune.
 They believed that beads made from their quarry’s teeth, ivory, horn, or bone would impart to themselves some of their quarry’s speed, strength, and cunning.

 Archeological evidence indicates that beads were initially worn singularly.